“When I’m writing, I know I’m doing the thing I was born to do.”

 Emma shrieked at the comedian’s jokes.

 (This implies that Emma is enjoying herself.
-She may be relaxed in her seat, has a smile on her face and so forth.)
+She may be relaxed in her seat, has a smile on her face and is making casual conversation with those around her.)

 On the flip side…